biobakery/homebrew-biobakery/README.md

     4. And you can run a demo and view the output files created
         * `` $ biobakery_demos --tool humann2 --mode run --output humann2_demo_output ``

+## FAQs ##

+1. How do I get the latest formulas?
+  To get the latest formulas run, ``$ brew update``.

+2. I have installed a lot of tools and my brew install folder takes up a lot of space.
+How can I free up space?
+  Downloads for formulas are automatically installed in the brew cache.
+This way you only have to download something once but it also can use up disk space.
+To remove the cache run, ``$ rm -rf $(brew --cache)``.

+3. How do I list the names of the brew tools and versions installed?
+  Run the following command to list all of the tools and their versions, ``$ brew list --versions``.

+4. What should I do if I see an error during install that freetype is not installed but I have already installed freetype?
+  Matplotlib is required by some of the tools and it depends on freetype.
+Matplotlib expects a specific freetype header to be installed in a specific folder and brew (and other package managers) don't always install the headers in this folder.
+If you are seeing this issue run the command ``$ locate freetype | grep ft2build.h`` to find where the header file is located.
+Then run the command ``$ ln -s /usr/include/freetype2/ft2build.h /usr/include/`` (replacing the initial location with the one from the first command) to link this file to the location where matplotlib expects it.
+This should resolve the issue.